 (n.) someone employed to keep financial records

 We’ve talked a little bit before here on HH about words that have no repeated letters.
-They’re called isograms, and alongside some fairly familiar examples (binoculars, troublemaking, unproblematic, blacksmith) the longest English isograms contain 15 non-repeated letters, with words like uncopyrightable, misconjugatedly and dermatoglyphics (the science of fingerprints) sharing the isogrammic crown.
+They’re called isograms, and alongside some fairly familiar examples (binoculars, troublemaking, unproblematic, blacksmith) the longest English isograms contain 15 non-repeated letters—with words like uncopyrightable, misconjugatedly and dermatoglyphics (the science of fingerprints) sharing the crown.

-If uncopyrightable documents were ever known as uncopyrightables, of course, that would push us up to 16 letters—and if someone became a specialist in the skin just below your fingertips, you could argue that they their work was of a subdermatoglyphic nature, which would total 17.
-But alas, neither of these examples has any real weight behind it (and it’s fair to say that they’re both probably of more use to wordplay fans than the actual English vocabulary), but there’s an argument for including them nevertheless.
+If uncopyrightable documents were ever known as uncopyrightables, that would push us up to 16 letters—and if someone became a specialist in the skin just below your fingertips, you could argue that they their work was of a subdermatoglyphic nature, which would total 17.
+But alas neither of these examples has any real currency (and it’s fair to say that they’re both probably of more use to wordplay fans than the actual English vocabulary).

 With all of that in mind, however, some more isograms popped up on the HH Twitter feed yesterday: